Orangutany Guide

 How to Identify a Poisonous Mushroom (Hint: Most “Rules” Are Wrong)

-By Mei Lin Chen · Orangutany
+By Varun Vaid · Orangutany

 Every year, people die from mushrooms they were “sure” were safe.
 According to NIH data on mushroom toxicity, around 100 deaths globally, and that's just the confirmed ones.
 The actual number is almost certainly higher.